sd-wolf/FortiGate-Ansible-Diagnostics/README.md

 ## Current issues:
 1. Uses password logon to the FortiGates.
 Need to resolve to use certificates / store the password in Ansible Vault.
-2. Passwords for logon are currently stored in the inventory.
-This is in cleartext (BAD!)
+2. FortiGate passwords are visibile in verbose log output when running Ansible.

 ## References
 These playbooks are heavily inspired by: